hamzaYali/CleanTransport/README.md

 # Transport Dashboard

-This is a transportation management dashboard built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components, using Supabase as the backend.
+This is a transportation management dashboard built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components, using Supabase for authentication and data persistence.

 ## Features

+- User authentication and authorization
 - Schedule management for transportation services
 - Staff assignment and tracking
 - Client information management
 - Announcements system
-- User authentication and authorization
 - Responsive design for all devices
+- Database-backed persistence with Supabase

 ## Supabase Integration

-This project uses the latest Supabase SSR (Server-Side Rendering) approach for authentication and data management.
+This project uses Supabase for authentication and database functionality:

-### Authentication Flow

-The application handles authentication using the following components:

-- `@supabase/ssr` for server and client-side Supabase clients
-- Middleware for session refreshing
+- User authentication with email/password
-- AuthContext for client-side authentication state management
+- PostgreSQL database for data storage

-### Server vs Client Components

-- **Server Components**: Use the server-side Supabase client for data fetching
+- Row-level security for data protection
-- **Client Components**: Use the browser-side Supabase client for interactive features
+- Real-time updates (optional)

+### Data Model

+The application uses the following database tables:
+- `profiles`: Extended user information
+- `transports`: Transportation schedule records
+- `announcements`: System announcements

 ## Setup